Qarik-Group/ultimate-guide-to-bosh/docs/deployment-manifests-part-1.md

 If we keep this manifest the same, we will always get the same deployment of instances, job templates, and packages year after year.
 This is achieved by our explicit declaration of `releases`.

-In the example above, we explicit require `zookeeper/0.0.7` BOSH release.
+In the example above, we explicitly require `zookeeper/0.0.7` BOSH release.
 The `0.0.7` version number is only relative to preceding versions of the same BOSH release, not to any upstream packages.
 At the time of writing, the `zookeeper` BOSH release being used was packaging Apache ZooKeeper v3.4.10 ([list of source blobs](https://github.com/cppforlife/zookeeper-release/blob/207c9d79eb12399dffe6df7f89abd854d4888f3e/config/blobs.yml)).

 If you deployed `zookeeper/0.0.7` every day for a year, you would always be deploying Apache ZooKeeper v3.4.10 as it is packaged inside the BOSH release.
 It would always use the same Monit control script, the same Monit start/stop wrapper script, and the same configuration templates.